Is Cannabis an Effective Alternative to Dangerous Opioid Pain Killers?Dr. Zoltan P. Rona, MD, M.Sc. August 1, 2023

-The mainstream media is increasingly reporting on the tragedy of escalating drug deaths, especially those from opiate prescriptions.
-Recent statistics published in the February 9th, 2016 edition of the Journal of the American Medical Association (JAMA) are alarming:
+In fact, the mainstream media has been reporting on the tragedy of escalating drug deaths, especially those from opiate prescriptions, for the past decade.
+Statistics published in the February 9th, 2016 edition of the Journal of the American Medical Association (JAMA) are alarming:

 “Fatal drug overdoses in the United States reached an all-time high in 2014, driven largely by heroin and prescription opioid pain reliever abuse.
 The CDC’s recent analysis of mortality data found that, of the 47,055 drug overdose deaths in 2014, 61% involved opioids, a 14% increase from the previous year.”